w3c/wai-wcag-em/procedure.md

 Evaluators can use such documented guidance to check whether particular web content meets or fails to meet WCAG 2 Success Criteria.
 Documented techniques and failures can also be useful background in evaluation reports.
 However, it is not required to use the particular set of techniques and failures documented by W3C/WAI.
 In fact, evaluators do not need to follow any techniques and failures at all.
 Evaluators might use other approaches to evaluate whether WCAG 2 Success Criteria have been met or not met.
 For example, evaluators may utilize specific testing instructions and protocols that meet the [requirements for sufficient techniques](https://www.w3.org/WAI/WCAG22/Understanding/understanding-techniques#sufficient-techniques), and that may be publicly documented or only available to the evaluators.
 More guidance on the use of techniques is provided in the previously linked [Understanding Techniques for WCAG Success Criteria](https://www.w3.org/WAI/WCAG22/Understanding/understanding-techniques).

 <p class="note">WCAG 2 Success Criteria are each formulated as a "_testable statement that will be either true or false when applied to specific web content_".
 When there is no content presented to the user that relates to specific Success Criteria (for example, no video on the web page), then the Success Criteria are "satisfied" according to WCAG 2.
-Optionally, an evaluation report can specifically indicate Success Criteria for which there is no relevant content, for example, with "not present".
-[Understanding Conformance](https://www.w3.org/WAI/WCAG22/Understanding/conformance) provides more background and guidance.
+Optionally, an evaluation report can specifically indicate Success Criteria for which there is no relevant content, for example, with "not present". <a href="https://www.w3.org/WAI/WCAG22/Understanding/conformance">Understanding Conformance</a> provides more background and guidance.

 ##### Conforming Alternate Versions

 Content on a sample might have alternate versions.
 For example, video content may be provided in a version with and without captions.
-In some cases an entire sample (or series of them) may be provided as an alternate version to an initial sample.
+In some cases an entire sample set (or series of them) may be provided as an alternate version to an initial sample.
 Conformance to WCAG 2 can be achieved with the help of alternate versions that meet the requirements listed in the WCAG 2 definition for [conforming alternate version](https://www.w3.org/TR/WCAG22/#dfn-conforming-alternate-versions).
 For example, a web page with video content without captions could still meet WCAG 2 by providing an alternate version for the video that qualifies to be a _conforming alternate version_.
 [Understanding Conforming Alternate Versions](https://www.w3.org/WAI/WCAG22/Understanding/conformance#conforming-alt-versions) provides further guidance on conforming alternate versions that is beyond the scope of this document.

 <p class="note">Alternate versions are not considered to be separate samples but part of the content.
-Samples are evaluated together with their alternate versions as one unit ([full page](https://www.w3.org/TR/WCAG22/#cc2)).</p>
+Samples are evaluated together with their alternate versions as one unit (<a href="https://www.w3.org/TR/WCAG22/#cc2">full page</a>).</p>

 ##### Accessibility Support